dirmeier/dataframe/README.rst

 use framework for analysis, reshaping and modification of data in ``Python``.
 ``dataframe`` has a simple *API*, basic *grouping*, *aggregation*, *subsetting* and *modification* functions and is (in the near future maybe) extended to C++ and Fortran.
-In the lastest version ``dataframe`` offers method pipeing as in the `unix`-commandline or `R`'s `magrittr` package.
+In the latest version ``dataframe`` offers method piping as in the `unix`-commandline or `R`'s `magrittr` package.

 Installation